-So simple to make, an Eton Mess comprises of Chantilly cream (whipped cream with icing sugar), meringue, chopped strawberries, and strawberry coulis, and is said to originate from Eton College as a sweet treat to be enjoyed while students were watching cricket games in the summertime.
+So simple to make, an Eton Mess consists of Chantilly cream (whipped cream with icing sugar), meringue, chopped strawberries, and strawberry coulis.
+It’s believed it originated from Eton College as a sweet treat to be enjoyed while students were watching cricket games in the summertime.

 The ‘Mess’ part comes from its appearance, which involves all the ingredients mixed up and dolloped into a bowl or glass dish with little-to-no finesse.

 6 – Bakewell Tart

 Another (and more contemporary) popular summer treat, the Bakewell Tart is a variation of a Cherry Bakewell.
 However, this version consists of a traditional shortcrust pastry shell underneath layers of jam and frangipane, topped with flaked almonds.
 It can be served on its own but is especially enjoyable with Cornish clotted cream.